reimagined/resolve/docs/testing.md

 ## Testing Aggregates

 Use the `.aggregate` function to add an aggregate to a test case.
-Use the following interface to describe the test case for an aggregate:
+Use the following API to describe the test case for an aggregate:

 ### Chainable Functions